My Yarn & Handwovens

 The materials used for each item can be found listed alongside the product.
 I typically use organic cottons and linens along with my own handspun yarns and commercially milled Alpaca, silk and wool fibres.
 I do not normally dye millspun yarns instead choosing from colours stocked by the supplier to keep my products consistent over time.
 While I endeavour to mostly use Australian yarns some yarn is sourced from the US, Italy and Lithuania and has traceable origins.

-Are all of your handspun yarns naturally dyed?
+Are your handspun yarns naturally dyed?

 What equipment do you use to produce your yarns and woven goods?